top of page

 National Science Foundation PI Luther, Co-PIs, LynnChristensen Vasser, Nina Lany USFS - Forest biodiversity responses to changing climate across the Americas: Synthesis of long-term ecological data. $49.998.
 2022 -present

 GMU College of Science SEED grant PI Luther, Co-PIs Hunt, Glaberman, & Foster Investigation of legacy and current chemical pollution as drivers of avian species declines in the Amazon. $50,000.
-2022-present
+2022 - 2024

 4VA: Species richness resiience to habitat fragmentation and restoration in tropical rainforest with a remote acoustic and camera network to sample biodiversity.
 David Luther $19,680.
-2019 - present
+2019 - 2022

 NSF: Linking remote animal detection and movement data with macrosystem environmental datasets and networks.
 David Luther, Bill McShea, Gil Bohrer. $ 47,604.
 2018 - 2019